tock/tock/doc/syscalls/90001_screen.md

     **Argument 2**: unused

-    **Returns**: Ok(()) followed by the ready callback if the command was successful, BUSY if another command is in progress,
+    **Returns**: Ok(()) followed by the ready callback if the command was successful, BUSY if another command is in progress.

+    The callback will carry 1 as an argument if the display was turned on, but configuration not fully applied.
+Otherwise, the argument is 0.

   * ### Command number: `3`